 Every time you wash the dishes, also take a moment to sweep the kitchen floor.

-In addition to your daily duties, which I will outline below, set your timer for 10 minutes three times/day and tidy things up.
+In addition to your daily duties, which I will outline on the following pages, set your timer for 10 minutes three times/day and tidy things up.
 You’ll be surprised at how much you can achieve in only 10 minutes time.
 I like to do this after breakfast, lunch and supper.
 This step is in addition to laundry, dishes, and shedding your junk, which we’ll get to next.

 Everyone’s schedule is different and therefore one routine does not fit all.
 Choose daily routines that work for you and your family.
 It could be as simple as listing three cleaning chores for the morning and three more for days end.
 Don’t overwhelm yourself with enthusiasm or you might tire out.
 Handle some tasks today, and others tomorrow–it will all get done in time.

-It may be helpful to start a home maintenance journal where you can record your routine, keep track of this schedule, grocery lists, plan menus and keep track of important “to-dos.”
-A small three ring binder about the size of a Daytimer works well since the pages are removable.
+It may be helpful to start a home maintenance journal where you can record your routine, keep track of this schedule, your grocery lists, plan menus and keep track of important “to-dos.”
+A small three ring binder works well since the pages are removable.
 Target carries the cutest little notebooks, and of course I have a few on hand.
 You can’t insert pages, but if you’re creative you can always glue a little pocket onto the inside front cover to store coupons and grocery lists.
-Brown paper kraft paper is the perfect weight for book pockets.
+Brown Kraft paper is the perfect weight for book pockets.
 Cut out a square, fold the edges under on three sides (about 1/3 inch), apply glue for the three edges and fasten to the inside cover.

 Clean the bathroom/bathrooms.
-Wet a cloth and sprinkle soap onto the cloth, wipe down the bathtub, the sink and the counters.
+Wet a cloth and sprinkle soap onto it.
+Use this to wipe down the bathtub, the sink and the counters.
 I use a hand scrubber to remove tough grime.
 Use one scrubber for the toilet, and a separate one for the sink, bathtub and floors.

 While my sister was working for a professional cleaning company, she picked up an awesome cleaning tip from them.
 Instead of using a standard cleaning product, my sisters are now using laundry detergent to clean their bathroom sink and tub.
 Keep a small box of it handy under the sink (but away from the reach of little children) and sprinkle a bit onto a damp cloth.
 It works great for removing bathtub scum.
 Since it’s much cheaper than the standard chemicals I’m switching too!

 Paper towels are my best friend when it comes to the bathroom.
-After I wipe and scrub the areas with the hand brush, I dry with paper towels that I can discard.
-I also like to hang on to worn out socks, or undershirts that I cut into pieces and use as disposable cloths.
+After I wipe and scrub the areas with a hand brush, I dry with paper towels that I can discard.
+I also like to hang on to worn-out socks, or undershirts that I cut into pieces and use as disposable cloths.
 One pair of long underwear goes a long way!
 Cleaning your bathtub weekly is important as a ring can build up, making it difficult to remove.